-Site 22790 was the original Taupo, Tokaanu and Rangipo inflow simulation at each of these locations in the TPD scheme.
-It uses four input sites: Taupo Inflows (2790), Waihohonu at Desert Road, Wairehu Canal at Gauging Bridge and Lake Moawhango Inflows.
+Site 22790 was the original Taupō, Tokaanu and Rangipo inflow simulation at each of these locations in the TPD scheme.
+It uses four input sites: Taupō Inflows (2790), Waihohonu at Desert Road, Wairehu Canal at Gauging Bridge and Lake Moawhango Inflows.
 Using linear calculations and correlations, the inflow series are derived, with the original minimum flow conditions and infrastructure as at 1993 included.
-The script used is TAUPO.SIM.
-The datasets are back calculated to 1932.
+The original Tideda script used was TAUPŌ.SIM.
+The datasets are back calculated to July 1931.